kevinthayes/MSHP2/README.txt

 	- Pressing Accept/Reject should update the Accept/Reject boolean in the database.
 	- Pressing Reject and sending the email should remove the particular request from the admin console and move it to the archive
 	- Pressing Accept and sending the email should switch the button to completed and offer Mr. Feid a way to print the manual form he needs to print.
-- PDF Form Functionality (theere is some backend for these things.)
-	- Mr. Feid should be able to print the form (that one he needs in triplicate) or download the form.
 - Additional Things (There is currently no backend created for these things):
 	- Security Implementations:
 		- Login to the admin console should exist.